State Election - 2021

 We know what’s needed to keep Tasmanians safe on our roads.
 We know what the great weight of evidence tells us should be done.

-What we need are the resources and a unity of purpose across all levels of government and the community to make this goal a reality.How can you help?
+What we need are the resources and a unity of purpose across all levels of government and the community to make this goal a reality.How you helped

-With your support, we can make our roads safer.
-Let your voice be heard.
+With your support, we are another step closer to making our roads safer.

 Priority 1Currently, Tasmania is the only state in Australia that does not reinvest its speed camera enforcement revenue into road safety.
 This money is instead pulled back into general government revenue, where it isn’t specifically set aside for road safety initiatives.